voigtjo/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][model_lost]

-After the training with two epochs (or alternativly more), the car was driving down the road all the time on the first track: video.mp4
+After the training with two epochs (or alternatively more), the car was driving down the road all the time on the first track: video.mp4